ContinuousAnalysis/EpicStaff/src/tool/mcp_tools.md

 - Automates browser interactions in headful mode
 - Executes a sequence of instructions
 - GUI available at http://127.0.0.1:6080/vnc.html
-- Browser is persistant during single tool call.
+- Browser is persistant within single tool call.
+New call - fresh browser

 # Notes